scorpionjacky/linux-kernel/boot/multiboot_1.md

 - Booting
 - Build Automation
 - What's next?
-- Footnotes

 No longer updated!
 You are viewing the a post of the first edition of “Writing an OS in Rust”, which is no longer updated.
-You can find the second edition here.
+You can find the second edition [here](https://os.phil-opp.com/second-edition/).

 This post explains how to create a minimal x86 operating system kernel using the Multiboot standard.
 In fact, it will just boot and print OK to the screen.
 In subsequent blog posts we will extend it using the Rust programming language.

 I tried to explain everything in detail and to keep the code as simple as possible.
 If you have any questions, suggestions or other issues, please leave a comment or create an issue on Github.
 The source code is available in a [repository](https://github.com/phil-opp/blog_os/tree/first_edition_post_1/src/arch/x86_64), too.